i05nagai/memorandum/language/english_speaking.md

 * defence
     * In my defence, I thought we had already broken up.
 * come
+    * come out of the closet
+        * to tell your family, friends, or the public that you are gay, after previously keeping this secret
+    * come out with sth
+        * to say sth suddenly and unexpectedly
+            * He comes out with the strangest things!
+            * She comes out with some good ideas though.
+        * to make sth available to the public
+            * The investigators are expected to come out with new findings.
     * come up with
         * come up with a plan/idea/solution
         * come up with a name/title/advert